rossdylan/metrics64/README.md

 software.

 Since I've left that job I've thought a lot about that library.
-Especially as I struggle to get that same ease of use in both my personal and profession work.
+Especially as I struggle to get that same ease of use in both my personal and professional work.
 Metrics64 is my attempt to make a rust metrics library that I actaully want to use.